JBW-byte/Cyberman-Waybar/README.md

-waybar config and style for hyprland default hyprland install,
+waybar config and style for hyprland, default hyprland install,

-place the config.json and style.ss in:-
+place the config.json and style.ss in: .config/waybar/
-.config/waybar/